-Enter the EMR purchase page and select EMR v2.2.0 as the Product Version and Hudi 0.5.1 as the Optional Component.
-Hudi is installed on the master and router nodes by default.
+Go to the EMR purchase page, select EMR-V2.2.0 for Product Version, and select the hudi 0.5.1 optional component.
+By default, Hudi is installed on the master and router nodes.

-Hudi relies on Hive and Spark components.
-If you choose to install Hudi, EMR will automatically install Hive and Spark.
+Hudi relies on Hive and Spark.
+If you install Hudi, EMR automatically installs Hive and Spark.